grisha/grisha.github.com/source/_posts/2018-01-23-explaining-proof-of-work.markdown

 Curiously, the difficulty is *universal*, meaning it spans the entire universe.
-We could have miners on Mars helping out, they do not need know or communicate with the Earth miners, the problem would still be solved every 10 minutes.
+We could have miners on Mars helping out, they do not need to know, or communicate with the Earth miners, the problem would still be solved every 10 minutes.
 (Ok, they'll need to somehow tell the Earth people that they solved it if they do, or else we'll never know about it.)